 With email notification, you will receive emails when unexpected errors occur.
 Make sure to test your email settings to verify this is working.

-From the Total Visual Agent Manager where you create your tasks, make sure you test them individually to ensure they work.
-You should do that before setting them on a schedule to run repeatedly.
+From the Total Visual Agent Manager where you create your actions, test them individually to verify they work.
+This should be done before adding them to a schedule.

-Before running it as a Windows service, launch the Monitor to ensure it works.
+After confirming the tests on the individual tasks and before running it as a Windows service, launch the Monitor to ensure it is scheduled properly and the tasks work together.

 Launch the Total Visual Agent Monitor

-Unlike the Service, the Monitor has a user interface that can prompt you if it encounters unexpected errors.
+Unlike the Service, the Monitor has a user interface if it encounters unexpected errors.

-In terms of performing your scheduled tasks, the Monitor behaves identical to the Service so there is no difference in functionality.
+The Monitor performs your scheduled tasks identical to the Service so there is no difference in functionality.
 However, if a problem occurs in the Service, it can just quit or hang without telling you why.
-The Monitor can help you troubleshoot issues, so run it for a few of your scheduled cycles to ensure there are no issues before using the Service.
+The Monitor helps troubleshoot issues, so run it for a few of your scheduled cycles to ensure there are no problems before using the Service.

 With Windows Service!